Skip to Content

 See the ProcessFileActivity of the Dropbox connector for an example of how discovery can be used in the creation of metadata.

-Further examples are included in the descriptions of the Cloud Studio UI components that utilize metadata, as described in the next section.
+Further examples are included in the descriptions of the Integration Studio UI components that utilize metadata, as described in the next section.

 Components are categorized as either basic or complex components.